ashdavies/talks/2019-09-10-navigation-and-the-single-activity/android-navigation-component.md

 ---

+# Destination Types

+- Activity `<activity>`

+- Fragment `<fragment>`

+- Dialog `<dialog>` (2.1.0+)

+^ Navigation destinations can be an activity, fragment, or dialog

+---

+# Destination Types (Custom)
+## [fit] developer.android.com/guide/navigation/navigation-add-new

+- Extend `Navigator<T>` with your type

+- Provide `Destination` implementation

+- Configure arguments after inflation

+- Augment `NavController`

+^ If you have a destination not covered by these common framework types

+^ You can provide a custom navigator to instruct navigation on how to navigate

+^ Things like handling back stack and how to instantiate elements

+---

 # Resource Inflation 🎈

 ^ Due to the navigation resource being an XML document, this means that the navigation controller

+^ Subject to same lint rules as layouts, compile time validation of resource names, etc

-^ Inflates the resource at runtime, thus resulting in graph errors at runtime not at compile time
+^ Inflates the resource at runtime, thus resulting in graph errors at runtime with bad references

 ^ Negligible inflation cost, part of your layouting

 ---

+## Navigation: Libraries 📚
 # NavHostFragment

 ```xml